TVT22-3/showtime-squad/README.md

 > See more detailed explanations below and in the database section.

 > [!TIP]
-> You can create a .env-file and pass it to a Docker container like `docker run --env-file=./.env -p 8080:8080 showtime-squad-app` or inject them into the program during launch like `-Dtmdb.api.key=$TMDB_API_KEY` etc.
+> You can also create a .env-file and pass it to a Docker container like `docker run --env-file=./.env -p 8080:8080 showtime-squad-app` or inject them into the program during launch like `-Dtmdb.api.key=$TMDB_API_KEY` etc.

 ##### TMDB API Key